A Time Line of the American Civil War

 April 6-7, 1862- The Battle of Shiloh (Pittsburg Landing), the first major battle in Tennessee.
 Confederate General Albert Sidney Johnston, considered one of the finest officers in the South, is killed on the first day.
 A Union victory by General Grant.

 April 24-25, 1862- A Union fleet of gunships under Admiral David Farragut passes Confederate forts guarding the mouth of the Mississippi River.
-On April 25, the fleet arrived at New Orleans where they demand the surrender of the city.
-Within two days the forts fall into Union hands and the mouth of the river is in Union control.
+On April 25, the fleet arrived at New Orleans demanding the city surrender.
+Within two days the forts fell and the mouth of the river is in Union control.

 May 25, 1862- First Battle of Winchester, Virginia.
 After two weeks of maneuvering and battles at Cross Keys and Front Royal, General "Stonewall" Jackson attacks Union forces at Winchester and successfully drives them from the city.